paulchen8206/Spark-Platform-on-Kubernetes-with-Spring-Boot/docs/DESIGN_PATTERNS.md

 # Design Patterns Used in This Project

 This document centralizes module-level design patterns used across the repository.
-For Spring Boot architecture layers, request flow diagrams, and annotation reference, see [Spring Boot Framework Patterns](SPRING_BOOT_FRAMEWORK.md).
+For Spring Boot architecture layers, request flow diagrams, and annotation reference, see [Spring Boot Framework](SPRING_BOOT_FRAMEWORK.md).

 ## 1) Dependency Injection (Constructor-based)